Greenacre - South

 Population growth drivers in Greenacre - South are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Greenacre - South's population, as of August 2025, is approximately 13,606, indicating a growth of 190 people since the 2021 Census.
-This increase represents a 1.4% rise from the previous population count of 13,416.
-The change is inferred from the estimated resident population of 13,613 in June 2024 and an additional 42 validated new addresses since the Census date.
-This results in a population density ratio of 4,691 persons per square kilometer, placing Greenacre - South among the top 10% of locations assessed by AreaSearch, highlighting its land as highly sought-after.
-The area's 1.4% growth since the census is within 2.6 percentage points of the SA3 area (4.0%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 59.1% to overall population gains during recent periods in Greenacre - South.
+Greenacre - South's population is around 13,592 as of November 2025.
+This reflects an increase of 176 people since the 2021 Census, which reported a population of 13,416 people.
+The change is inferred from the estimated resident population of 13,613 in June 2024 and an additional 38 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,686 persons per square kilometer, which places Greenacre - South in the top 10% of national locations assessed by AreaSearch.
+The area's 1.3% growth since census positions it within 2.8 percentage points of the SA3 area (4.1%), demonstrating competitive growth fundamentals.
+Overseas migration contributed approximately 59.1% of overall population gains during recent periods, driving primary population growth for the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Future population trends suggest lower quartile growth for statistical areas analysed by AreaSearch, with Greenacre - South expected to expand by 441 persons to 2041 based on the latest population numbers, reflecting a total increase of 3.3% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends indicate lower quartile growth, with the area expected to expand by 441 persons to 2041 based on the latest population numbers, resulting in a total increase of 3.4% over the 17-year period.

 Frequently Asked Questions - Population